nixworks/public/news/2013/07/20/index.md

 ##### an attack
 ### [17 government soldiers are killed in an attack by FARC revolutionaries in the Colombian department of Arauca. ](/news/2013/07/20/17-government-soldiers-are-killed-in-an-attack-by-farc-revolutionaries-in-the-colombian-department-of-arauca.md)
-_Context: Colombia, an attack, Arauca, FARC_
+_Context: FARC, an attack, Colombia, Arauca_

 ##### Costa Crociere
 ### [Five Costa Crociere employees plead guilty to manslaughter and negligence charges in relation to the Costa Concordia disaster that cost 32 crew and passengers their lives off the coast of Italy.
 Captain Francesco Schettino is being tried separately. ](/news/2013/07/20/five-costa-crociere-employees-plead-guilty-to-manslaughter-and-negligence-charges-in-relation-to-the-costa-concordia-disaster-that-cost-32-c.md)
-_Context: Costa Crociere, negligence, sunk, manslaughter by gross negligence_
+_Context: sunk, Costa Crociere, manslaughter by gross negligence, negligence_

 ##### Beijing Capital International Airport
 ### [A man sets off homemade black powder explosive in Beijing Capital International Airport, injuring himself.
 No one else was hurt in the explosion. ](/news/2013/07/20/a-man-sets-off-homemade-black-powder-explosive-in-beijing-capital-international-airport-injuring-himself-no-one-else-was-hurt-in-the-explo.md)